 Where should I include soft skills on my CV?

 The most obvious place for soft skills is in your career history section.
-However, the information you give here should not be focused entirely on soft skills, so spread them throughout your career to ensure you have plenty of scope to include your hard skills as well.
+However, don’t focus the information you give here entirely on soft skills.
+Spread them throughout your career to ensure you have plenty of scope to include your hard skills as well.

 If you’re in the early stages of your career, you won’t have much career history to draw on.
 In which case, it’s fine to include sections for interests or voluntary work to enable you to emphasise transferable skills from other parts of your life.